beebooplena/project-3/README.md

 # Welcome To The Lord of The Rings Mock Terminal Python Quiz

 This quiz will check the players knowledge about the lord of the rings triology.
-It contains ten questions that are randomed shuffled each time the user are playing.
+It contains ten questions that are randomed shuffled each time a user is playing.
 It can be a nice quiz to be used with friends or be used as a fun activity, that can be done with colleges.
-The quiz master can use the spreadsheet to get an overview of the players names and scores.
+The quiz master/ owner can use the spreadsheet, to get an overview of the players names and scores.

 Visit the quiz game here: https://lord-of-the-ringsquiz.herokuapp.com/